jackluft/CookieCutter/{{cookiecutter.repo_name}}/README.md

 This will start all the required images and you will be able to connect to the API.
 ---------------------------------------------------------------------------------------------------------------------------------------
 To get documentation on how to the works and its functionality, navigate to the: domainName/docs. (default: 'http://127.0.0.1/docs')
-This will give you the swagger documentation of the API
+This will give you the swagger documentation of the API.
+Once you have started the API, you will need to get a JWT token to make any requests.
+To get a token you must login or create an account in the database.
+To create an account, go to the hostname/create-account and and provide your username and password, in json format.
+If you already have an account in the database, go to hostname/login and provide your username and password as json.
+After succefully logging in you will recieve a 200 status code, with the
+JWT Authenticaion code.
+With this token you will be able to make requires to all other API end points.